ABOUT THIS COURSE

 - Where do students struggle according to the exam boards and what can we do about it?

-- Approaches to encourage PE students to produce high level written work
+- How to encourage PE students to produce excellent written work

 - Methods for teaching the best coursework technique